-After a peak in the number of contagions in the second half of March 2020, the curve of cases has been constantly going down and during the summer it flattened to a low number of new cases per day.
+After a peak in the number of contagions in the second half of March 2020, the curve of cases had constantly going down and during the summer it flattened to a low number of new cases per day.

-The autumn’s long-predicted “second wave” of Covid-19 has affected Italy as well, and cases are rising but nowhere near the number they were before.
+The autumn’s long-predicted “second wave” of Covid-19 affected Italy as well, and cases were rising but nowhere near the number they were before.

 In fact, of European countries of comparable size of population, Italy has been and still seems to be the least affected by coronavirus, with the exception of Germany.